-The U14 age program is aimed at providing athletes aged 12 and 13, as defined in the ACA LTSD phases of Skier Essentials and Learn to Train.
-The ACA SnowStars program continues to offer athletic guidance at levels 6 and 7.
+The U14 age program delivers Learn to Train and Train to Train programming for athletes aged 12 and 13, as defined in the ACA LTSD Stages of Development.
+The ACA SnowStars program continues to provide athletic guidance at levels 6 and 7.
 U14 competition events are to be focused on the development of ski racing skills while beginning to promote performance on demand.

 Athletes must be 12-13 years of age as of December 31st of the current season to be eligible for the U14 racing program.